deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16184/index.md

 ![](charts/charts_16_0.png "🔼 Figure 6: Correlation between the reward model performance on RM-BENCH and the policy model performance on Alpaca Eval.")

-> 🔼 The chart shows the correlation between reward model performance on RM-BENCH and policy model performance on a length-controlled evaluation from Alpaca Eval.
+> 🔼 The chart shows the correlation between reward model performance on RM-BENCH and policy model performance on Alpaca Eval, specifically focusing on length-controlled evaluation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 6: Correlation between the reward model performance on RM-BENCH and the policy model performance on Alpaca Eval.